yluATlzu/3DReconstruction_SE/README.md

 Installation
 ----------------------------------------------------
 1. Change into the directory $ASPIRE
-2. Run “initpath”
+2. Run 'initpath'
-3. Run “install” to install ASPIRE (This only needs to be run once)
+3. Run 'install' to install ASPIRE (This only needs to be run once)

 ----------------------------------------------------
 Initialization
 ----------------------------------------------------
 1. Change into the directory $ASPIRE
-2. Run “initpath”  (This needs to be run each time you start Matlab session)
+2. Run 'initpath' (This needs to be run each time you start Matlab session)
 3. Change into the directory $SE
-4. Run "InitSEPath"  (This needs to be run each time you start Matlab session)
+4. Run 'initSEPath'  (This needs to be run each time you start Matlab session)

 ----------------------------------------------------
 To run the experiments with simulation data
 ----------------------------------------------------
 1. Change into the directory $SE/SimulatedData
-2. Run "testSimulatedData(NumP, SNR)", where the values of NumP and SNR can be choosen from the following list:
+2. Run 'testSimulatedData(NumP, SNR)', where the values of NumP and SNR can be choosen from the following list:

 NumP 	  SNR